IGS/Chiron/docs/HMP_data_exercise.md

 You should already have the community profiles downloaded from the previous exercise, if not see the section [Download Qiime and MetaPhlAn Community Profiles](#download_profiles) to download the files.

 ### <a name="create_random_subsamples_for_two_sites"></a>2.1.
 Create random subset of samples for two body sites
-In the data_exercise directory you will find the files that have the metadata associated with 16S samples.
+In the tutorials directory you will find the files that have the metadata associated with 16S samples.
 Copy the file (16s_metadata.tsv) to the local working directory.
 For this exercise we will use samples from the first visit for the following two body sites: "Anterior_nares" and "Stool".

 ```
 mkdir /output/ex2